angular/angular/aio/content/guide/animations.md

 ### Multiple elements with query()

 This [demo](http://animationsftw.in/#/) shows an example of a choreographed animation involving multiple elements in a grid.
+To see the portion that is relevant to this `query()` description, click **Advanced**.
 The Advanced tab contains three image galleries, each consisting of a grid with tiled photo images.

 The page opens with an introductory sequence.
-To see the portion that is relevant to this `query()` description, click **Advanced**.
 The entire grid for Gallery One cascades in, with a slight delay from row to row from the bottom up.
 Within each row, the elements slide down and fade into place starting from right to left.
+To acheive this, the code uses both query() and stagger() methods.

-### Page entry query stagger example
+#### Page entry query stagger example

 The page entry animation code is as follows: